Vansh-026/Delta--demo/README.md

 # Delta--demo
-This is basic for git and github.
+This is basic for git & github.